d-bahr/CRCpp/README.md

 ```

 Lookup tables are much faster than computing a CRC bit-by-bit, at the expense of extra memory usage.
 A lookup table can be reused for as many CRCs as desired until it goes out of scope.

+### Configuration

+CRC++ can be configured by setting various `#define`s before `#include`-ing the CRC++ header file:

+* `#define crcpp_uint8`<br>
+Specifies the type used to store CRCs that have a width of 8 bits or less.
+This type is not used in CRC calculations.
+Defaults to ::std::uint8_t.
+* `#define crcpp_uint16`<br>
+Specifies the type used to store CRCs that have a width between 9 and 16 bits (inclusive).
+This type is not used in CRC calculations.
+Defaults to ::std::uint16_t.
+* `#define crcpp_uint32`<br>
+Specifies the type used to store CRCs that have a width between 17 and 32 bits (inclusive).
+This type is not used in CRC calculations.
+Defaults to ::std::uint32_t.
+* `#define crcpp_uint64`<br>
+Specifies the type used to store CRCs that have a width between 33 and 64 bits (inclusive).
+This type is not used in CRC calculations.
+Defaults to ::std::uint64_t.
+* `#define crcpp_size`<br>
+Specifies the type used to store CRCs that have a width between 33 and 64 bits (inclusive).
+This type is used for loop iteration and function signatures only.
+Defaults to ::std::size_t.
+* `#define CRCPP_USE_NAMESPACE`<br>
+Define to place all CRC++ code within the ::CRCPP namespace.
+Not defined by default.
+* `#define CRCPP_BRANCHLESS`<br>
+Define to enable a branchless CRC implementation.
+The branchless implementation uses a single integer multiplication in the bit-by-bit calculation instead of a small conditional.
+The branchless implementation may be faster on processor architectures which support single-instruction integer multiplication.
+Not defined by default.
+* `#define CRCPP_USE_CPP11
+Define to enables C++11 features (move semantics, constexpr, static_assert, etc.).
+Not defined by default.
+* `#define CRCPP_INCLUDE_ESOTERIC_CRC_DEFINITIONS
+Define to include definitions for little-used CRCs.
+Not defined by default.

 ### License